makrai/notes/naseem2204-benchmark-mental-pretrained.md

   * SMM4H T1 (Weissenbacher+ 2018), SMM4H T2 (Weissenbacher+ 2018) and
   * HRT (Paul and Dredze, 2012)

+## 4.2 Evaluation Metric

+* F1-score and the relative improvement in marginal performance (∆M P ) used in a previous similar study (Müller+ 2020)

 ## 4.3 Baselines

 * BERT (Devlin+ 2019), ALBERT (Lan+ 2019), and DistilBERT (Sanh+ 2019)